nkiszhi/nkvs/README.md

 -c: directory to watch for new .torrent files to be added.

-3. Use command vsstop to start torrent downloading
+3. Use command vsstart to start torrent downloading

-`alias vsstop='transmission-remote --torrent all --stop'`
+`alias vsstart='transmission-remote --torrent all --stop'`

 4. Use command vsstop to stop torrent downloading